mad-lab-fau/BioPsyKit/paper/paper.md

 ## Support for Psychological Protocols
-The module `biopsykit.protocols` can be used for analyzing data collected during various psychological protocols.
+The module `biopsykit.protocols` provides an object-oriented interface for psychological protocols.
+On the one hand, it serves as data structure to store and access data collected during this psychological protocol from different modalities.
+On the other hand, the object-oriented interface allows to conveniently compute analysis results from the data added to the particular protocol instance, to export results, and to create plots for data visualization.
 This includes:

-- Protocols for the assessment of acute stress in the laboratory, e.g., Trier Social Stress Test (TSST) [@Kirschbaum1993], Montreal Imaging Stress Task (MIST) [@Dedovic2005].
+- Protocols for the assessment of biological rhythms, especially acute stress, in the laboratory, e.g., Trier Social Stress Test (TSST) [@Kirschbaum1993] or Montreal Imaging Stress Task (MIST) [@Dedovic2005].
-- Protocols for the assessment of biological rhythms in the wild (e.g., Cortisol Awakening Response (CAR)).
+- Protocols for the assessment of biological rhythms in the wild, e.g., Cortisol Awakening Response (CAR).
 - Specialized plotting functions for standardized visualization of data collected during these psychological protocols (such as, heart rate data: \autoref{fig:hr_mist}, saliva data: \autoref{fig:saliva_tsst_mist}).